-- Follow up with employer about pay and benefit issues referenced a moment ago.
-If the deceased served in the military or was part of a fraternal organization, these organizations may have burial benefits.
+- Follow up with employer about pay and benefits issues referenced a moment ago.
+If the deceased served in the military or as part of a fraternal organization, these organizations may have burial benefits.
 For example, if the deceased served in the military, he or she is entitled to burial at a national cemetery at no charge.

 Steps to Take Within Two Weeks of Death